June Faire 2026

 Mobility access

-The main event site paths are paved but there are three slopes around the site.
+The main event site paths are paved but there are four slopes around the site.

-The first, is a relatively short hill between the camping and the main level of the site; this is not paved, although it is generally well-packed.
+The first, is a relatively short hill between Archery and the main level of the site; this is not paved, although it is generally well-packed.

 Quiet Space